Hepatitis B - sexual health contacts

 - faeces (stools) can be pale-coloured.

-Blood tests can be taken to check for hepatitis B. Blood tests show if a person has had hepatitis B in the past, has an acute infection, or has chronic infection.
-Tests of the liver can also show if there is any damage to the liver.
+Blood tests can be taken to check for hepatitis B. Blood tests show if a person has had hepatitis B in the past, has an acute (or new) infection, or has chronic infection (that has existed for 6 months or more).
+Tests of the liver including a fibroscan (similar to an ultrasound) can also show if there is any damage to the liver.

-If you find out that you have hepatitis B close contacts including sexual contacts may need to be tested.
+If you find out that you have hepatitis B, your close contacts (including sexual contacts) may need to be tested.
 This is to see if they are infected and to prevent further spread of the infection.
 If you feel uncomfortable or embarrassed about telling your partner or partners, the doctor, nurse or health worker can contact them.
-This is a confidential process and your name will not be mentioned.
+This is a confidential process, and your name will not be mentioned.

-There is no cure for hepatitis B. People with acute hepatitis B are advised to:
+There is no specific treatment for hepatitis B. People with acute hepatitis B are advised to:

 - drink plenty of fluids